gregolive/together/README.md

   - A list of their current friends in the right column.

 ### 2) Friends:
-- User's can add friends via friend suggestions found on the homepage and their user page or via the "Add Friends" button in the navbar.
+- User's can add friends via friend suggestions found on the homepage and their user page or via the "Add friends" button in the navbar.
 - The add freinds page contains a list of all the users and their relation to the user with accompanying button(s)/information.
 - There are 4 possible relationships between 2 users:
   1. **Friend**: The users are frineds and this will be displayed in green text with a check mark.